21-DOT-DEV/swift-secp256k1/README.md

 # Danger
-These APIs should not be considered stable and may change at any time, libsecp256k1 is still experimental and has not been formally released.
+These APIs should not be considered stable and may change at any time.